Money2Eat4Life FREE READ

 Social Media Links

-It can SOUND and LOOK like it will take a lot of work and time, but it takes only about 20 minutes to do an initial "where you’re at now" budget, (time varies greatly with how well you know what you spend).
+It can SOUND and LOOK like it will take a lot of work and time, but it takes only about 20 minutes to do an initial 'where you are at now' budget, (time varies greatly with how well you know what you spend).
 Then fine tune that budget each pay period according to your needs, which is a 30-minute task each time, if that.
-Most everyone is surprised at how much they spend and on what as well as how much they earn in a month’s time once all income and expenses are totaled up.
+Almost everyone is surprised at how much they spend and on what as well as how much they earn in a month’s time once all income and expenses are totaled up.

 It only takes an hour or two to plan your meal menu and grocery list each pay period, but trust me—it is worth the huge savings you will have at the store, the awesome food you will look forward to eating and the amount of saved time and effort you can devote to other interests!
 It will obviously take longer the first few times, especially if you are not used to pre-planning meals and grocery lists.